First Aid Policy 2024.docx

 An appointed person is someone who:

-• takes charge when someone is injured or becomes ill.
+• Takes charge when someone is injured or becomes ill.

-• looks after the first-aid equipment e.g. restocking the first-aid container.
+• Looks after the first-aid equipment e.g. restocking the first-aid container.

-• ensures that an ambulance or other professional medical help is summoned when appropriate.
+• Ensures that an ambulance or other professional medical help is summoned when appropriate.

 Appointed persons are not first aiders.
 They should not give first aid treatment for which they have not been trained.
 However, it is good practice to ensure that appointed persons have emergency first aid training/ refresher training, as appropriate.
 These courses do not require HSE approval.
 They normally last four hours and cover the following topics:

-• what to do in an emergency;
+• What to do in an emergency.

-• first aid for the unconscious casualty;
+• First aid for the unconscious casualty.

-• first aid for the wounded or bleeding.
+• First aid for the wounded or bleeding.

 Emergency first-aid training should help an appointed person cope with an emergency and improve their competence and confidence.

-APPOINTED PERSONS AT ROSELYN HOUSE SCHOOL AND THE RHISE CENTRE ARE
+APPOINTED PERSONS AT ROSELYN HOUSE SCHOOL ARE:

 All employed staff (see training sheet).